yegor256/blog/_drafts/_tasking.md

 what I'm getting at&mdash;this project most probably will be a failure, to some extent.
 In the worst case you won't see these guys ever, they will just steal your money.
-In the best case, they will do something that will look "nice," but not as nice as you expected it.
+In the best case, they will do something that will look "nice," but not as nice as you expected.

 ## Why do we micromanage?